wonderzawr/digital-root/README.md

 # digital-root
-Simple code for find the digital root of the number
+Simple code for find the digital root of the number on python